 This type of workbench consists of a metal frame connected to wheels that come with breaks.
 They can easily be moved around your workshop and they function as an extension to other workbenches.
 You can use this workbench to set down your tools as well.

 These are folding benches which can be turned into workstations.
 All you need to do is to connect a router or a circular saw to turn the workbench into a mini router table or table saw.
-You may find models in the market that have an emergency stop button used in cutting off the tools in situations of emergency.
+You may find models in the market that have an emergency stop button used to turn off tools in emergencies.

 Before you buy a workbench, you should consider the following factors.